BgeeDB/bgee_pipeline/pipeline/scRNA_Seq/Full_Length_Protocols/README.md

 #### Result processing at individual cell

 From the Kallisto output, for each genomic feature, counts of pseudo-aligned reads are retrieved.
-The pseudo-aligned read counts, and the genomic feature effective lengths, are used to compute TPM and FPKM values.
+The pseudo-aligned read counts, and the genomic feature effective lengths, are used to compute TPM values.
 We sum at the gene level the counts of pseudo-aligned reads computed at the transcript level by Kallisto.
 For calling genes present (see `Expression Calls`), we compute not only for genic regions, but also for intergenic regions.